-I am a 51-year-old freelance editor living in rural Ireland with my wife, Pauline; our 18-year-old daughter, Susanna (when she’s not away at university); and two terriers.
-Our son, Sean, died suddenly on 17 October 2010, aged 19.
+I am a 60-year-old freelance editor/writer living in rural Ireland with my wife, Pauline, and two terriers.
+We have a grown-up daughter; our son, Sean, died suddenly on 17 October 2010, aged 19.
+Details of my editing/writing service are given here.

 Great sense of Sean as a person – very touching to read.
 Thinking of you all.
 Yvonne & Sarah x.